MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 #### Workload identities

-- Container Apps supports Azure Active Directory (AD) managed identities allowing your app to easily authenticate other Azure AD-protected resources, such as Azure Key Vault, without managing credentials in your container app.
+- Container Apps supports Azure Active Directory (AD) managed identities allowing your app to authenticate itself to other Azure AD-protected resources, such as Azure Key Vault, without managing credentials in your container app.
 A container app can use system-assigned, user-assigned, or both types of managed identities.
-For services that don't support AD authentication, you should store secrets in Azure Key Vault and use a managed identity to access Key Vault to access the secrets.
+For services that don't support AD authentication, you should store secrets in Azure Key Vault and use a managed identity to access the secrets.
 - Use managed identities for Azure Container Registry access.
-Azure Container Apps supports using a different managed identity for the workload itself than container registry access, which is recommended when looking to achieve granular access controls on your managed identities.
+Azure Container Apps supports using a different managed identity for the workload than container registry access, which is recommended when looking to achieve granular access controls on your managed identities.

 ### Cost optimization